Curing a Yeast Infection Without a Prescription

-During pregnancy, your body is going through all kinds of changes and disrupting the normal bacteria down there.
-With those changes can bring along the dreaded yeast infection.
+During pregnancy, your body goes through all kinds of changes and disrupts the normal bacteria down there.
+Those changes can bring along the dreaded yeast infection.
 If you are pregnant and experiencing yeast infections, here are some tips that can help you fight off the excess yeast and soothe the unbearable itch without a prescription from a doctor.

 *This is not intended to be medical advice, and you should talk with your doctor before using any of these methods.

 A yeast infection is an overgrowth of Candida Albicans in the vagina.
 Yeast infections are a common symptom during pregnancy due to the influx of hormones in your body.

 Candida albicans is a fungus that lives in our vagina typically, but with the increase of hormones, it can sometimes cause an overgrowth.
 Sugars and carbohydrates can also trigger yeast we consume once the body digests them.

 Is a Yeast Infection Dangerous for My Baby?